mjs2600/ML-Final-Exam-Study-Notes/readme.md

       least possible L2 (squared) error compared to any other reduction
-    * Eigenvalues are monotonically non-increasing and are proportional to variance along each principal component (eigenvector). **Eigenvalue of 0 implies zero variance which means that PC is irrelevant**
+    * Eigenvalues are monotonically non-increasing and are proportional to variance along each principal component (eigenvector). **Eigenvalue of 0 implies zero variance which means the corresponding principal component is irrelevant**
     * Finds **"globally"** varying features (image brightness, saturation, etc.)
     * Fast algorithms available
   * ICA